 Regarding the reliability of systems and measures in the PSA Level 2 the authors have some initial remarks.
 It has to be acknowledged that systems, which are assigned to DiD Levels 1 to 3 (i.e. operational systems up to design basis safety systems), can be relevant for further accident progression.
 This would be e.g. in the case of a previously failed operational system, which is repaired and then used during the accidental phase by manual operation.
 In that case, all issues already discussed for PSA Level 1 modelling are relevant as well for PSA Level 2.
 Conversely, certain operational or safety systems like ventilation systems usually not considered in a PSA Level 1 might open up release pathways in case of failures, which should be considered in a PSA Level 2.
 Moreover, there usually are dedicated systems and measures assigned to DiD Level 4.
 These fall squarely within the scope of the PSA Level 2, but might have been treated in the PSA Level 1 part already, if they were used to prevent an accidental state.
-What seems important is that the evaluation of the reliability of a given provision is made with the boundary conditions that characterize the operational state in which it is required, and those of the condition of a severe accident (DiD Level 4) are not necessarily equivalent of those that characterized the previous Level (DiD level 3).

 Finally, the PSA Level 2 is restricted to on-site accident management.
 This, however, might be influenced by measure or events outside of the plant.

 Finally, it has to be acknowledged that there was no detailed PSA Level 2 for hazard events for the Fukushima Daiichi units.
-The PSA Level 2 assessment was limited to the containment failure frequency for internal events only [99].
+The PSA Level 2 assessment was limited to the containment failure frequency for internal events only [101].
 Consequently, there are few lessons which can be drawn directly from the accident with regard to PSA Level 2.
 There are, however, several issues which merit further consideration in light of the events of the Fukushima Dai-ichi accident.